mamacdon/torgen/README.md

 - GNU Make

 ### Installation
-1. Checkout the source repo, `cd` to it then run:
+1. Checkout the repo and use pip to install dependencies
     ```
     git checkout git@github.com:mamacdon/torgen.git
-    pip3 install
+    pip3 install -r requirements.txt
     ```
     **Note:** the `requirements.txt` probably installs a bunch of unneeded dependencies, but Python makes this hard and I'm not an expert

+    If you have trouble, try following the [textgenrnn instructions](https://github.com/minimaxir/textgenrnn#usage).
+Once you have textgenrnn installed correctly, torgen should run.

 2. Train the model.
 This only has to be done once (unless you change the input data)
     ```